zero1777/Parallelized-maze-routing/README.md

   - Path: the coordination of all grids on the shortest path

 ## Algorithm
-1. Choose one pin as source and set its cost to 0
+1. Choose one pin as source and set its cost to 0.
-2. Relaxing the cost of other grids using sweep operations
+2. Relaxing the cost of other grids using sweep operations.
-3. Find out the unrouted pin with minimum cost
+3. Find out the unrouted pin with minimum cost.
-4. Retrace its path and set the grid cost belongs to the path to 0
+4. Retrace its path and set the grid cost belongs to the path to 0.
-5. Iteratively performing step 2-4 until all the pins are routed
+5. Iteratively performing step 2-4 until all the pins are routed.

 ## Parallelization sweep
 - Divide & Conquer
   - Divide the elements into many groups.
-Each group will do the sweep operation in each iteration
+Each group will do the sweep operation in each iteration.
-  - Iteratively update until the group size is equal to a row / column
+  - Iteratively update until the group size is equal to a row / column.
   <img src="dc.jpg" width="70%" height="70%">

 - Reformulation
-  - Reformulate the formula of the sweep operation
+  - Reformulate the formula of the sweep operation.
   - Turning into two prefix problems (prefix sum + prefix min), which is good to parallelize.

 ## Evaluation